meric/l2l/README.markdown

 Description
 -----------
 A tail-call-optimized, object-oriented, unicode-enabled lisp that compiles to and runs as fast as lua.
 Equipped with macroes and compile-time compiler manipulation.
+Comes with all built-in lua functions.

 Requires Lua 5.2!

 Example
 -------

-See test.lsp
+See test.lsp & out.lua for example inputs and outputs respectively.

 TODO
 ----